bagsneha/bagsneha/README.md

 - 👋 Hi, I’m @bagsneha
 - 👀 I’m interested in recruitment
-- 🌱 I’m currently learning a recruiter
+- 🌱 I’m currently an experienced recruiter
 - 💞️ I’m looking to collaborate on hiring best talent
 - 📫 How to reach me reach out to me on linkedin linkedin.com/in/sneha-r-b258b316